jdickson98/intro-to-python/command_line_project/README.md

 4. The script will ask for the name of a city.

-5. Et voila, current weather for the location is provided
+5. Et voila, current weather for the location is provided BOSH

 ## API Key